 - Check for CPU intensive, unnecessary processes in your Task Manager (Windows) or Activity Monitor (Mac).

-- Free up space on your hard disk if your machine is running out of it.
+- Free up space on your hard disk if your machine runs out of it.

 - Reduce your browser's window if you have a very high screen resolution.